TpRedNinja/Route-Tracker/README.md

 - **Performance Optimizations**: Adaptive update rates reduce resource usage during idle periods
 - **Customizable Hotkeys**: Configure keyboard shortcuts to mark route entries as completed or skipped
 - **Manual Entry Management**: Ability to manually complete or skip route entries without game detection
+- **Stats Window**: The stats display has been moved to its own dedicated window for easier viewing and management

+### Update Management
+- **Automatic Update Check**: On startup, Route Tracker can automatically check for new releases on GitHub and prompt you to update.
+- **Update Settings**: Enable or disable automatic update checks via the Settings menu (`Check for Updates on Startup`).
+- **In-App Update Download**: If a new version is available, you can download and install it directly from the app UI.
+- **User-Friendly Error Handling**: Clear messages are shown if update information cannot be retrieved or if no downloadable asset is found.

 ### Assassin's Creed 4: Black Flag
 - **Real-time Collection Tracking**